Updated August 16, 2023

 Absolute Value in Excel

-Absolute Value in Excel can be calculated using ABS function which is available under the category of Math and Trig in Insert function.
-Absolute Value is the positive form of any negative value whether is it an integer number or decimal number.
-To use the ABS function, go to Insert function option from the Formula menu tab in Excel and select ABS function or else we can directly select ABS function by going in the edit mode of any cell.
-Then select that cells that contain negative values as per syntax.
-We will see, it would get converted into positive absolute value.
+Absolute Value in Excel is the positive form of any negative value, whether it is an integer number or a decimal number.
+It can be calculated using the ABS function, available under Math and Trig in the Insert function.
+To use the ABS function, go to the Insert function option from the Formula menu tab in Excel and select ABS function, or else we can directly select the ABS function by going into the edit mode of any cell.
+Then select those cells that contain negative values as per syntax.
+We will see; it would get converted into a positive absolute value.

 Absolute Formula in Excel

 Below is the Absolute Formula in Excel :

 The Absolute Value Formula in Excel has one argument:

 - Number – which is used to get the absolute value of the number.